afairgiant/WGU-Capstone/README.md

         Split the data into training and testing sets.
         Train machine learning models (e.g., Linear Regression, Random Forest).
         Evaluate models using metrics like Mean Absolute Error (MAE) or Root Mean Squared Error (RMSE).
-    5.2: Experiment with models in a Jupyter notebook (notebooks/model_training.ipynb).
+    <br /> 5.2: Experiment with models in a Jupyter notebook (notebooks/model_training.ipynb).
     5.3: Save the best-performing model using joblib or pickle.

 6. Build the Dashboard